I-NERGY/DeepTSF/README.md

 ### Set up locally using docker

-Alternativelly, you can also set up the client system using docker.
+To set can also set up the client system using docker.

 You first need to get the client to run